ucsb-cs16/w19/_lab/lab01.md

 ### Print a block

-* Navigate to your lab01 directory using the cd command
+* Navigate to your **lab01** directory using the `cd` command.
-* open a file called `block.cpp` using the same editor you used for the previous labs.
+* open a file called **block.cpp** using the same editor you used for the previous labs.
 * In that file, write a program that takes an input from a user for the number of rows and number of columns and prints out a block of characters that is based on these 2 parameters.
-The program should keep asking the user for input, and printing out the result, until the user enters zero for *either* of the input parameters.
+The program should keep asking the user for input, and printing out the result, until the user enters zero for **either** of the input parameters.

-A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting - note that there is no whitespace at the end of each of these lines), for all the different inputs and the output:
+A session should look <b><i>exactly</i></b> like the following example for all the different inputs and the output (including whitespace and formatting - note that there is no whitespace at the end of each of these lines):

 ```
 $ ./block